olinml2024/olinml2024.github.io/assignments/assignment01/assignment01.markdown

 {% capture content %}
+Work through these math exercises to figure out which of the topics above you need to spend some more time on.
 {% capture parta %}
 Suppose $f(x, y) = 2x \sin{y} + y^2 x^3$.
 Calculate
 $\frac{\partial{f}}{\partial{x}}$, $\frac{\partial{f}}{\partial{y}}$,